Tulane scores 16 late points, beats USC 46-45 in Cotton Bowl - WHIZ News

 UP NEXT

-Tulane open next fall with back-to-back home games, Sept.
+Tulane opens next fall with back-to-back home games, Sept.
 2 against South Alabama and Sept.
 9 against SEC team Ole Miss.

-USC gets an early start to Riley’s second season, with an Aug.
-26 opener at home against San Jose State.
+USC gets an early start to Riley’s second season, Aug.
+26 at home against San Jose State.

 AP college football: https://apnews.com/hub/college-football and https://twitter.com/ap_top25.
 Sign up for the AP’s college football newsletter: https://tinyurl.com/mrxhe6f2